iotaledger/bee/bee-message/tip.md

 - `Amount` field must fulfill the dust protection requirements and must not be `0`.

 ### Additional Transaction Semantic Validation Rules
-- Explicit `NFT ID`: `NFT ID` is taken as the value of the `NFT ID` field in the NFT output.
-- Implicit `NFT ID`: When an NFT output is consumed as an input in a transaction and `NFT ID` field is zeroed out, take the BLAKE2b-160 hash of the `Output ID` of the input as `NFT ID`.
 - For every non-zero explicit `NFT ID` on the output side there must be a corresponding NFT on the input side.
 The corresponding NFT has the explicit or implicit `NFT ID` equal to that of the NFT on the output side.

 #### Consumed Outputs
-- The unlock block of the input corresponds to `Address` field of the <i>Address Unlock Condition</i> and the unlock is valid.
 - The unlock is valid if and only if all unlock conditions and feature blocks present in the output validate.
 - When a consumed NFT output has no corresponding NFT output on the output side, the NFT it is being burned.
 Funds and assets inside the burned NFT output must be redistributed to other outputs in the burning transaction.